userxo0n/onyx4ngel/README.md

 - 👋 Hi, I’m @onyx4ngel
-- 👀 I’m interested in ... learning php
+- 👀 I’m interested in ... learning css
-- 🌱 I’m currently learning ... html
+- 🌱 I’m currently learning ... python
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ... through my email avislayys2gmail.com

 <!---
 onyx4ngel/onyx4ngel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.